-- recorded teaching (e.g. Oak National Academy lessons, video/audio recordings made by teachers, use of schemes routinely used in schools too including White Rose Maths, Pathways to Write PowerPoint templates in English; Developing Experts in Science and Language Angles in Spanish) - Use of Rising Stars reading books for online reading access - Use of Times Tables Rockstars for timetables revision. - Some signposting to various commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences - Project work and/or internet research activities where these are in place, these will be broken down into manageable daily/weekly tasks. - The setting of practical tasks that may engage the child away from the screen
+- recorded teaching (e.g. Oak National Academy lessons, video/audio recordings made by teachers, use of schemes routinely used in schools too including White Rose Maths, Pathways to Write PowerPoint templates in English; Developing Experts in Science) - Use of Century reading books for online reading access for Y2 to Y6. - RWI portal and Oxford Owl website for Y1 - Use of Times Tables Rockstars for timetables revision - Some signposting to various commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences - Project work and/or internet research activities where these are in place, these will be broken down into manageable daily/weekly tasks.